micro-manager/pycro-manager/README.md

 # Pygellan
 Pygellan is a Python library for enabling microscope acquisition control and data analysis.
 It works together with the [Micro-manager](https://micro-manager.org/) plugin, [Micro-magellan](https://micro-manager.org/wiki/MicroMagellan).
-Currently, the two main features of pygellan are hardware control/data acquisition and data reading.
+Pygellan has two subpackages, `pygellan.acquire` and `pygellan.magellan_data` which are for data acquisition/hardware control and data anlysis, respectively.
+Pygellan is integrated with other projects in the scientific python ecosystem, including [Napari](https://github.com/napari/napari) (for data visualization) and [Dask](https://dask.org/) (for large scale data analysis).
+Pygellan development is currently in alpha--new features are being added and there are not yet guarantees on the stability of the API.
+Information about future development can be found on the issues page.
+Feel free to add comments, ideas, or other feedback on the [issues](https://github.com/henrypinkard/Pygellan/issues) page.

 ## Setup
 1. Install pygellan using `pip install pygellan` (Pygellan is tested with Python 3.6 but should also work with other versions of Python3)